hbeni/fgcom-mumble/README.md

 - start flightgear with enabled fgcom-mumble protocol (add "`--generic=socket,out,2,127.0.0.1,16661,udp,fgcom-mumble`" to your launcher)
 - start using your radio stack (standard FGCom PTT is space for COM1 and shift-space for COM2)

+### OpenRadar specific
+Currently, OpenRadar just supports one Radio per UDP port.
+In case you want several Radios (which is likely), you need to invoke several dedicated mumble processes.
+This will give you separate FGCom-mumble plugin instances listening on different ports, and in OpenRadar you can thus specify that ports.

+### ATC-Pie specific
+Currently ATC-Pie has the same issue (and the same workaround) as OpenRadar.
+There is a development version in the works that will enable better FGCom-mumble support.

 Support for FGCom special frequencies
 -------------------------------------